edunford/tidysynth/README.md

     ##  9 California        0      1978   126.
 125.
     ## 10 California        0      1979   122.
 122.
     ## # … with 1,199 more rows

+## Debugging

+Spot an issue?
+Please let me know by posting an issue.

 1. Note this implies that you’d need at least 20 cases in the donor pool to get a conventional p-value (.05).